How to Calculate & Benchmark Your Internal Promotion Rate

 Reading Time:

-As your organisation grows, it becomes necessary to promote top performers to lead and manage other employees, allowing for more efficient business processes and operations.
-Promotions, particularly internal promotions, are a crucial way employers can show they appreciate and recognise employee effort and mean to continue investing in their careers.
+As your organization grows, it becomes necessary to promote top performers to lead and manage other employees, allowing for more efficient business operations.
+Promotions, particularly internal promotions, are a crucial way employers can show they appreciate and recognize employee effort and mean to continue investing in their careers.

 But how many promotions are necessary for a company, and how many are too many?
 In this blog, we’ll dig deeper into how to calculate and benchmark the rate of internal promotions in your business.

-Promotion rate is a human resources metric measuring the frequency at which employees are promoted within an organisation.
-It’s calculated by dividing the total number of promotions in an organisation in a fiscal year by the total number of employees.
+Promotion rate is a human resources metric measuring the frequency at which employees are promoted within an organization.
+It’s calculated by dividing the total number of promotions in a fiscal year by the total number of employees.
 Promotions can be internal or external and are usually accompanied by increased pay or job titles.
 They can also be vertical, horizontal, or dry (more on this later).

 What is a good promotion rate?

 “Good” promotion rates vary based on the industry, size, and circumstances of the business.
 If your company is growing, merging, or acquiring new businesses, it might have a high number of promotions to keep up with the change.
-SHRM’s Customised Human Capital Benchmarking Report suggests that the average promotion rate for organisations is 6%.
+SHRM’s Customised Human Capital Benchmarking Report suggests that the average promotion rate sits around 6%.

 In the US during 2022, the five industries with the highest promotion rates were: